GrantsTracks2121/hike-the-ministik-Nov2024/content/suggestedmobileapps/index.md

 Here is a list of suggested mobile apps that can load and display the "GPX" routes and waypoints available for each hike on the site.

 When choosing a map to load and display, Openstreetmap (OSM) maps are **highly recommended** because most, if not all, the hiking trails in the Ministik are displayed in Openstreetmap maps.
-This is very important in a wild area in which it can be easy to lose the trail and get lost.
+This is an important safety feature in a wild area like the Ministik where it can be all too easy to lose the trail and get lost.

+**All of the options listed below:**
+- have free versions and most have paid versions with added features
+- have both Android and iOS versions, and
+- can be used in offline mode, that is, without a cell signal.

 This site has no association with the developers of any of apps listed here.
 Apps are listed in alphabetical order.